wordgetsround/yan-wedding-speech/speech-notes.md

-# yan-wedding-speech
+# Yan's Wedding Speech

-Yan's wedding speech
+People like Yan because he is polite, and rarely late